user4223/ticket-decoder/README.md

 * [setup.docker.ubuntu24.clang16.sh](setup.docker.ubuntu24.clang16.sh)
 * [setup.docker.ubuntu22.gcc11.Python.sh](setup.docker.ubuntu22.gcc11.Python.sh)

 When the preparation of the build environment has been successful, it should be possible to build the project by using `./build.sh -j` **inside the build container**.
+(When your build container environment does not have enough memory, -j might lead to out-of-memory-errors and the container environment is killing the compilers or linkers.
+Use -j2 or skip this option entirely to avoid such crashes.)

 Take a look into `./build/` folder to discover artifacts.
-You should be able to execute the executables **on host machine as well**.
+You should be able to execute the executables **on host machine as well** when it runs the same OS.

 ### On host machine